-What is the difference between a pressure sensor, transducer, transmitter, and switch?
+What are the differences between a pressure sensor, transducer, transmitter, and switch?

 Setra's signature squashed sensor used in room pressure monitoring applications.